hpdobrica/digital-garden-public/Monitoring.md

 [[The Four Golden Signals of Monitoring]] is a good place to start figuring out what to have on your service dashboards.

-Don't shy off from recording "the same metric" in different places – see [[Where to Measure Metrics]].
+Don't shy off from recording "the same metric" in different places – see [[Where to Collect Metrics]].

 -----